willarmiros/aws-otel-docs/templates/manual-trace-instrumentation.md

 ### Adding custom attributes

 You can also add custom key-value pairs as attributes onto your spans.
-If you add special prefixes to these attributes, they will be automatically converted to metadata or annotations in the X-Ray backend.
+Attributes are converted to metadata by default.
+If you [configure your collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/7bf2266a025425993a233f66c77a0810ab11a78b/exporter/awsxrayexporter#exporter-configuration), you can convert some or all of the attributes to annotations.
 To read more about X-Ray annotations and metadata see the [AWS X-Ray Developer Guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-annotations).

 ```
 code snippet for adding metadata & annotation attributes